griffithlab/genviz.org/_posts/0002-03-01-introToggplot2.md

 # list colors in R
 colors()

+# obtain hex code for a specific color called "dark orchid"
+install.packages("gplots")
+library(gplots)
+col2hex("darkorchid")

 # what happens when we try to add color within the aesthetic?
-p7 <- ggplot() + geom_point(data=variantData, aes(x=tumor_VAF, y=tumor_COV, color="#68228B")) + scale_y_continuous(trans="log2")
+p7 <- ggplot() + geom_point(data=variantData, aes(x=tumor_VAF, y=tumor_COV, color="#9932CC")) + scale_y_continuous(trans="log2")
 p7

 # and what happens when we try to add color within the geom?
-p8 <- ggplot() + geom_point(data=variantData, aes(x=tumor_VAF, y=tumor_COV), color="#68228B") + scale_y_continuous(trans="log2")
+p8 <- ggplot() + geom_point(data=variantData, aes(x=tumor_VAF, y=tumor_COV), color="#9932CC") + scale_y_continuous(trans="log2")
 p8

 ```

 {% include figure.html image="/assets/ggplot2/ggplot2_geom_point_red.png" width="450" %}

-Above we chose "darkorchid4" which has a hex value of "#68228B".
+Above we chose "darkorchid4" which has a hex value of "#9932CC".
 However the points in the first plot (p7) are red and not the expected purple color.
 Our points are appearing miscolored based upon how ggplot is interpreting the aesthetic mappings.
 When the color aesthetic is specified for geom_point it expects a factor variable by which to color points.
 If we wanted to, for example, color all missense variants with one color, nonsense variants with another color, and so on we could supply a factor for variant type to the color aesthetic in this way.
 But, when we specified a quoted hex code, ggplot assumed we wanted to create such a factor with all values equal to the provided text string.
 It did this for us and then used its internal color scheme to color that variable all according to the single category in the factor variable.
 By specifying the color outside the aesthetic mapping, geom_point knows to apply the color 'darkorchid4' to all of the points specified in the [geom_point()](http://ggplot2.tidyverse.org/reference/geom_point.html) layer (p8).

 {% include figure.html image="/assets/ggplot2/ggplot2_geom_point_purple.png" width="450" %}